Shaik-mohd-huzaifa/GrapEase/README.md

 2. Follow these simple steps to customize your React Grafbase starter:

    ### Step 1: Select React Tools
-   Choose between Vite and Create React App for your project.
+   Choose Vite for your project.

    ### Step 2: Choose a Language
    Select either TypeScript or JavaScript as your language.